frederic-perez/AmE-dictionary/dictionary.md

 __scuttle__ (scuttling) _v_ :two: __1__ Run hurriedly or furtively with short quick steps. __2__ Deliberately cause (a scheme) to fail. _A tighter budgetary policy will scuttle plans to boost consumption._
 __sear__ _v_ __1__ Make very hot and dry: _The heat scorched the countryside._ __2__ Become superficially burned: _my eyebrows singed when I bent over the flames._ __3__ Cause to wither or parch from exposure to heat: _The sun parched the earth._ _:es: (= wither) → secar, marchitar (Med) → cauterizar; (pain etc) → punzar; (= scorch) → chamuscar, quemar_
 __searing → searing work__
+__security blanket__ A blanket (or toy) carried by a child to reduce anxiety.
+Stems from the Peanuts comic where the character Linus always had his blanket with him.
 __seeth__ _v_
 __seize__ _It is important to seize the opportunity._
 __severance (severance contract)__ :two: _Law_ The division into separate parts of a joint estate, contract, etc.